mkohler/cython_swig/README.rst

 .. class:: handout

-    This is adder.i, the SWIG interface file.
-This is the bit you have to write.
+    To use SWIG, you, the programmer, have to create one file, the SWIG interface, or .i file.
+This is adder.i, the SWIG interface file for libadder.

-    If you look at this a bit, you may think, "Hey, I've seen this before" and yes, it's pretty similar to the C header file.
+    If you look at the last line a bit, you may think, "Hey, I've seen this before" and yes, it's identical to the C header file.

+    And for SWIG-friendly interfaces, I don't want to say simple interfaces, for SWIG-friendly interfaces, the .i file is a little boilerplate, followed by copy-and-pasting the C header file.

+    Now, what do you do with this file?
+Let's look at the SWIG build diagram.

 SWIG build diagram
 ==================